 Power of Prayer

 As the day wore on, things began to slow down—no more x-rays.
 No more tests; I was waiting for the doctor to inform me about what had happened.
-Nurse Cathy popped her head in to insert an IV, she explained she had checked with Dr. B, and he was reviewing all my tests.
+Nurse Cathy popped her head in to insert an IV, she explained she had checked with Dr. B, and he reviewed all my tests.
 By this time, my mother had made it to the ICU room.
 We waited patiently for the doctor to return.

-In answer to prayer, the doctor confirmed that I did not have another stroke.
+In answer to my prayer, the doctor confirmed that I did not have another stroke.
 The ultrasound revealed there was no blood clot in my leg.
 However, the CT of my back showed that both of the discs in my back are deteriorating.
 That is what is causing the weakness in my left leg.

 The “new pain” I’m experiencing results from pressure points from my injured back.
 Another side benefit of the CT scan for my back.
 The doctor noticed that one of my kidney stones had moved and was now causing an obstruction.
 Lord willing, it will be taken care of by laser real soon.

 They determined I was no longer “critical” and said I could finally return home.
 After another long wait, I received a pain injection in my IV from nurse Cathy.
 My mother had left to get her car.
 I asked the nurse when she got off.
 She said she was working a twelve-hour shift.
-She seemed exasperated because of the number of newer nurses in ICU due to losses from COVID-19.
+She seemed exasperated because of the number of newer nurses in the ICU due to losses from COVID-19.
 I asked if I could pray for her, and she said, “Yes!”

 I asked God to give her strength and wisdom that day and encourage her heart.
 She thanked me for praying for her.
 We hugged, and then nurse Cathy wheeled me out to the car.
 It’s been almost a month since all of this took place.
-I admit there have been some PTSD since I’ve been back home.
+I admit there has been some PTSD since I’ve been back home.
 I did not feel like reliving what took place on July 27th.
 It has been weird being back home.
 Every time I stumble, my heart skips a beat!
 Two weeks ago, I told the nurse at my physical, “I can no longer take my balance for granted.”

 I’m beyond thankful that Jesus watches over me.
 Things could have been a lot worse that day.
 He continues to show Himself faithful and strengthen my faith in Him.
 So, I leave you with another verse that continues to give me great comfort when I’m feeling fearful.
 I recommend committing it to memory.